-3. Create a new email address dedicated only for airdrops
+3. Create a new email address dedicated only to airdrops

 Do not use your private email to participate in the airdrops.
 Create a new, dedicated email address that you will use only for airdrops.
 Pro tip will be to create email aliases for every new website you are registering to.
-For this you will need to own a domain and have an email on it.
-In example if you are registering to “Adobe” you will register with [email protected] You will not actually create that email address, but you will forward all emails coming to your domain to an actual email address.
+For this, you will need to own a domain and have an email on it.
+For example, if you are registering to “Adobe” you will register with [email protected] You will not create that email address, but you will forward all emails coming to your domain to an actual email address.

-4. Never use same passwords for different website
+4. Never use the same passwords for different website

-This is common rule in generally, not only for crypto.
+This is a common rule in general, not only for crypto.
 Always use different passwords on the sites you are registering to.
-Best way is to use one of the free password managers.
+The best way is to use one of the free password managers.
 Encryptr is free and it is doing the job.